Hill Top (Wingecarribee - NSW)

 Hill Top is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Hill Top's dwelling structure, as per the latest Census, comprised 98.9% houses and 1.1% other dwellings.
-In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Hill Top was 26.0%, with mortgaged dwellings at 60.8% and rented ones at 13.1%.
+Hill Top's dwellings, as per the latest Census, were 98.9% houses and 1.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Hill Top was at 26.0%, with mortgaged dwellings at 60.8% and rented ones at 13.1%.
 The median monthly mortgage repayment was $2,000, higher than Regional NSW's average of $1,733.
 Median weekly rent in Hill Top was $435, compared to Regional NSW's $330.
-Nationally, Hill Top's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Hill Top's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were substantially higher at $435 compared to the national figure of $375.

 Frequently Asked Questions - Housing